vpnhood/VpnHood/README.md

 In Android, however, you will get an IPV6 address and access to all IPv6 sites regardless of your network configuration.

 ### Security Audit
 We are excited to announce that VpnHood has undergone a comprehensive security audit by the Open Tech Fund.
 The audit results are now available for public review.
 This audit reaffirms our commitment to providing a secure and reliable VPN service for our users.
-You can read the full report in [Open Tech Fund Security Audit Results](https://www.opentech.fund/security-safety-audits/vpnhood-security-audit-results/).
+You can read the full report [here](https://www.opentech.fund/security-safety-audits/vpnhood-security-audit-results/).

 ## FAQ & Documents
 Please check our [Wiki](https://github.com/vpnhood/VpnHood/wiki) for the VpnHood documents.